yuguen/hint/README.md

 }
 ```

-the idea is to parametrize your operator code with a template template parameter (called Wrapper in the toy exemple).
+the idea is to parametrize your operator code with a template template type (called Wrapper in the toy exemple).
-The two parameters of this template template type is the width of the represented integer and its signedness.
+The two parameters of this template template type are the width of the represented integer and its signedness.
-So `in0` and `in1` are defined as two 17 bit unsigned integers of a certain type.
+So `in0` and `in1` are defined as two 17 bit unsigned integers of a certain Wrapper type.

 To implement a Vivado HLS or Intel HLS version, only the top level component differs, to provide the interface that the tool is waiting for :

 For vivado HLS :
 ```
 #include "ap_int.h"

+#define VIVADO_BACKEND
 #include "hint.hpp"
-#include "hint_comp.hpp" //
+#include "hint_comp.hpp" //Our component description

 ap_uint<18> comp(ap_uint<17> in0, ap_uint<17> in1)
 {